Atiyah-Segal theorem for Deligne-Mumford stacks and applications: Introduction

 In order to prove (1), we write $\sX = [X/(H \times F)]$ so that $\sX' = [X/H]$ and $X' = X/H$.
 We then note that the canonical map $\sX' \to X'$ reduces to the identity map on taking the coarse moduli spaces.
 This allows us to reduce to the case when $F$ is trivial so that $f_1$ is just the coarse moduli space map.
 When $\sX = [X/G]$ and $f$ is the coarse moduli space map, we first prove the case of the free action and then reduce to this case by finding an equivariant finite surjective cover of $X$ where the group action is free.
 The full implementation of these steps is the most subtle part of the proof of \thmref{thm:Intro-3} and is done in \S~\ref{Sec:Product Of Groups}.

 A brief description of the other sections of this paper is as follows.
 In \S~\ref{sec:Action}, we recollect some known facts about Deligne-Mumford stacks and prove some geometric properties about them.
 In \S~\ref{sec:EKT}, we recall some results about the equivariant $K$-theory for proper action.
 The results here are mostly recollected from \cite{EG2}.
-In \S~\ref{Sec:Twisting}, we define a twisting operator on the equivariant $K$-theory which plays a role in the construction of the Atiyah-Segal transformation.
-We prove some results associated to the Morita isomorphism in equivariant $K$-theory in \S~\ref{Sec:Morita Isomorphism} and \S~\ref{sec:ASmap} is devoted to the construction of the Atiyah-Segal map.
+In \S~\ref{Sec:Twisting}, we define a twisting operator on the equivariant $K$-theory which is used in the construction of the Atiyah-Segal transformation.
+We prove some results associated to the Morita isomorphism in equivariant $K$-theory in \S~\ref{Sec:Morita Isomorphism}.
+We construct the Atiyah-Segal map in \S~\ref{sec:ASmap}.
 We prove the Atiyah-Segal correspondence for separated quotient stacks in \S~\ref{sec:RR-DM}.
-The final section is devoted to deducing the Riemann-Roch theorem from \thmref{thm:Intro-3}.
+The final section is devoted to the proof of the Riemann-Roch theorem using \thmref{thm:Intro-3}.